Mark E. Smith: The Fall

 He married American guitarist and Fall member Brix Smith on 19 July 1983, after they met in April 1983 in Chicago during a Fall American tour.
 She joined the group on guitar and vocals for the album Perverted by Language and co-wrote some of the best-regarded Fall tracks from the period, and is widely credited for introducing a more mainstream, pop-oriented element to the group's sound.
 She remained with the Fall until the couple divorced in 1989.

 Smith remarried twice after this.
 His second marriage to Saffron Prior, who had worked for The Fall's fan club, ended in divorce in 1995.
 He married Eleni Poulou, also called Elenor or Elena, in 2001.
 Poulou joined the band in September 2002 and left in April 2016.
 Smith and Poulou divorced in 2016, and Smith's partner at the time of his death was his manager Pamela Vander.

 Referring to the Fall's 60-odd former members, Smith said that he had "only" fired around half the number of people he is said to have dismissed, and that some left of their own free will.
 He would fire musicians for seemingly trivial reasons; he once dismissed a sound engineer for eating a salad, later explaining that "the salad was the last straw."
 Marc Riley was fired for dancing to Deep Purple's "Smoke on the Water" during their Australian tour, although the two had had many arguments beforehand.
 Smith said that he often changed musicians so that they would not become lazy or complacent.

-After the influential British DJ and Fall supporter John Peel died in 2004, Smith made a notorious appearance on the BBC's Newsnight show in which he seemed stunned and incoherent, which he afterwards put down to a rare incidence of stage fright.
+After the influential British DJ and Fall supporter John Peel died in 2004, Smith made a notorious appearance on the BBC's Newsnight show in which he seemed stunned and incoherent, which he afterwards put down to a rare occurrence of stage fright.

 While the Fall never achieved widespread success beyond minor hit singles in the mid-1980s, they have had a loyal cult following throughout their career.
 Steve Hanley is regarded by many as one of the most talented bassists of his generation, equal to Peter Hook, Andy Rourke or Gary Mounfield.